 Start-ups are of great importance for economic dynamics and the renewal of the municipal knowledge base.
 A distinction must be made between commercial and freelance start-ups.

-With the study "Freiberufliche Existenzgründungen in Deutschland und seinen Regionen im Jahr 2014," the Bonn-based Institut für Mittelstandsforschung (IfM) has for the first time comprehensively determined the number of start-ups in the liberal professions based on data from the financial administration.
-The start-up activity of the liberal professions is primarily concentrated in large cities, whereby the IfM researchers assume that these are particularly attractive for start-ups of the liberal professions "...if the local demand for services is stimulated by governmental or administrative institutions, corporate headquarters and/or numerous cultural institutions.
+With the study "Freiberufliche Existenzgründungen in Deutschland und seinen Regionen im Jahr 2014," the Bonn-based Institut für Mittelstandsforschung (IfM) has for the first time comprehensively determined the number of start-ups in the liberal professions on the basis of data from the financial administration.
+The start-up activity of the liberal professions is primarily concentrated in large cities, whereby the IfM researchers assume that these are particularly attractive for start-ups of the liberal professions "when the local demand for services is stimulated by governmental or administrative institutions, corporate headquarters and/or numerous cultural institutions.
 In addition, resident universities as well as other educational and research institutions generate a large labor force potential for liberal professions with a tendency toward high affinity for self-employment."

 Self-employment rate continues to decline